-HSA is a common tumor of the spleen usually seen in older dogs (8-10 years of age).
-Any large breed dog appears to be at an increased risk especially German Shepherds, Golden Retrievers, Labradors and Poodles.
+Hemangiosarcoma is a common malignant tumor of the spleen usually seen in older dogs (8–10 years of age).
+Any large breed dog appears to be at an increased risk especially German Shepherds, Golden Retrievers, Labradors, and Poodles.

-Signs can be subtle and include weakness or may be more obvious eg. collapse and sudden death if the mass ruptures and bleeds internally.
-Mucous membranes (such as the gums) may be pale and heart and respiratory rates can be increased.
-Abdominal distension, weight loss, inappetance, cardiac arrhythmias (abnormal heart rhythm) and associated syncope (fainting) or weakness can also occur.
-If the tumor spreads to the brain, seizures may result.
-Tumor spread (metastasis) is present in more than 80% of dogs at presentation.
-Spread to other abdominal organs, lungs, bones and brain among other sites is common.
+Signs associated with splenic masses can be subtle and include weakness or may be more obvious e.g. collapse and sudden death if the mass ruptures and bleeds internally.
+Mucous membranes, such as the gums, may be pale and heart and respiratory rates can be increased.
+Other signs can include

-Your veterinarian may need to run several tests to obtain a presumptive diagnosis and to prepare for surgery.
-This may include blood tests, urinalysis, a clotting profile, examination of fluid obtained from the abdomen (called abdominocentesis) as well as chest and abdominal radiographs.
-Abdominal ultrasound is another useful modality to identify masses in the abdomen as well as free fluid or blood.
-Echocardiography (ultrasound of the heart) is often recommended as up to 15% of dogs may have tumor spread to the right atrium on initial presentation.
-An ECG to look for arrhythmias may also be required especially after surgery.
-Up to 24% of dogs with splenic HSA have arrhythmias and these may not be noted until after surgery.
-While this may require treatment, most resolve within 24-48 hours.
-A definitive diagnosis requires examination of the mass by a pathologist.
+Your primary-care veterinarian may run several tests to obtain a presumptive diagnosis and to prepare for surgery.
+These may include blood tests, urinalysis, a clotting profile, examination of fluid obtained from the abdomen, and chest and abdominal radiographs (Figure 1).
+Abdominal ultrasound is another useful method to identify and characterize masses in the abdomen as well as look for free fluid or blood.
+Echocardiography (ultrasound of the heart) may be recommended as some dogs may have tumor spread to the heart.